sudo-project/sudo/INSTALL.md

    you may file a bug report at https://bugzilla.sudo.ws/ or an issue at https://github.com/sudo-project/sudo/issues/ (not both).

+5. Optionally, type `make check` to build and run the sudo unit and regression tests.
+For more verbose output, use `make check-verbose`.

-5. Type `make install` (as root) to install sudo, visudo, the man pages, and a skeleton sudoers file.
+6. Type `make install` (as root) to install sudo, visudo, the man pages, and a skeleton sudoers file.
 The install will not overwrite an existing sudoers file.
 You can also install various pieces of the package via the install-binaries, install-doc, and install-sudoers make targets.

-6. Edit the sudoers file with `visudo` as necessary for your site.
+7. Edit the sudoers file with `visudo` as necessary for your site.
 You will probably want to refer the example sudoers file and sudoers man page included with the sudo package.

-7. If you want to use syslogd(8) to do the logging, you'll need to update your `/etc/syslog.conf` file.
+8. If you want to use syslogd(8) to do the logging, you'll need to update your `/etc/syslog.conf` file.
 See the examples/syslog.conf file included in the distribution for an example.